vishnu2709/Scruggs/docs/source/jobs.rst

   # Here is the actual code that I want to run
   mpirun -np 48 /home/vishnura/lammps_mc/build/lmp -in MD_Simulation.in -screen stdout

+Other SGE keywords are present in the SGE information section.
 Let's say this is put in a file called lammps_job_mpi.sh.
 We can submit the job using the command

 .. code-block:: console